Lisa Middleton: Career

 Middleton worked for 36 years with the State Compensation Insurance Fund of the State of California.
 When she retired she was the senior vice president of internal affairs with executive responsibility for internal audit, fraud investigation, public records and governance.
 She was also a member of California's Fraud Assessment Commission, which she chaired in 2010.

 Middleton also served on the Riverside County Transportation Commission, the Sunline Board of Directors as Chair, and as an alternate to the Metrolink Board of Directors.
 She was appointed in April 2019 by Governor Gavin Newsom to the California Public Employees Retirement System (CalPERS) Board of Administration.
-She is a member of the League of California Cities (Cal Cities) Board of Directors and the President (September 2021 – 2022) of the Cal Cities Riverside County Division.
+She was a member of the League of California Cities (Cal Cities) Board of Directors and the President (September 2021 – 2022) of the Cal Cities Riverside County Division.

 In 2024, Middleton ran an unsuccessful bid for a seat in the California State Senate.
 She was term-limited from continuing to serve on the Palm Springs City Council, and thus had to resign from CalPERS in February 2025.
 In September 2025, Newsom reappointed Middleton to CalPERS as a representative of the insurance industry.